vnijs/radiant/base/app/visualize.md

 ### Filter

 Use the `Filter` box to select (or omit) specific sets of rows from the data.
-See the helpfile for Data > View for details.
+See the helpfile for _Data > View_ for details.

+### Pause plotting

+For larger datasets it can useful to click `Pause pause` before selecting variables, entering filters, etc. When you are ready to generate the plot make sure that `Pause plotting` is not checked.
+When `Pause plotting` is not checked, any changes to the inputs will automatically result in a new plot.

 ### Plot-type

 Select the plot type you want.
-Choose histograms or density for one or more single variable plots.
+Choose histograms or density plots for one or more single variable plots.
 For example, with the `diamonds` data loaded select `Histogram` and all (X) variables (use CTRL-a or CMD-a).
 This will create histograms for all variables in your dataset.
 Scatter plots are used to visualize the relationship between two variables.
 Select one or more variables to plot on the Y-axis and one or more variables to plot on the X-axis.
+If one of the variables is categorical (e.g., a {factor}) it should be specified as an X-variable.
 Line plots are similar to scatter plots but they connect-the-dots and are particularly useful for time-series data.
-Bar plots are used to show the relationship between a categorical variable (X-axis) and the average value of a numeric variable (Y-axis).
+Bar plots are used to show the relationship between a categorical (or integer) variable (X-axis) and the average value of a numeric variable (Y-axis).
+If the Y-variable in a bar plot is categorical (i.e., a {factor}) the proportion of occurrence of the first-level in that variable is shown (e.g., if we select `color` from the `diamonds` data as the Y-variable each bar should show the proportion of observations with the value `D`).
 Box-plots are also used when you have a numeric Y-variable and a categorical X-variable.
 They are more informative than bar charts but also require a bit more effort to evaluate.

 ### Box plots